-Our additions and contributions provide researchers with a highly sensitive, novel tool to explore and analyze CC shape changes in disease and aging.
+Our contributions provide researchers with a highly sensitive, reliable, and novel tool to explore and analyze CC shape changes in disease and aging.
 While our framework proposes new, sensitive markers of length and curvature of the CC as well as a novel geometry-aware sub-segmentation scheme, it also provides easy access to a plethora of previously proposed metrics and schemes.
-We will integrate FastSurfer-CC into the open-source project FastSurfer at \url{github.com/DeepMI/FastSurfer}.
-This update will enhance FastSurfer with rapid head pose standardization, AC \& PC localization, CC \& FN segmentation, CC thickness profiles, and other new morphometrics.
+FastSurfer-CC is part of the open-source project FastSurfer at \url{github.com/DeepMI/FastSurfer} and enhances FastSurfer with rapid head pose standardization, AC \& PC localization, CC \& FN segmentation, CC thickness profiles, and the other new morphometrics.
 With less than 10 seconds processing time, this contribution will also improve FastSurfer's overall processing speed.